-Impact premiered at the Austin Indie Fest film festival on November 22, 2020, winning the Audience Choice Award!
-Look for more updates about the film in this space.
+Impact premiered at the Austin Indie Fest film festival on November 22, 2020, winning the Audience Choice Award.

 Like a fleeting image from a recurring dream, barefoot running weaves its way through the modern American consciousness.